guanlun/605-minipolaris/ssa/README.md

 Since the SSA algorithm is based on basic blocks, I’ve modified driver.cc to pass the basic blocks to it.
 Therefore I’ve submitted the entire project folder.

+Notes that the basic block pass must be executed before this pass.

 PHI node insertion:
 The standard algorithm for PHI node insertion is used:
 1. Find dominators for each basic block